John Rutherford (Florida politician)

+John Henry Rutherford (/'rʌðərfərd/; born September 2, 1952) is an American politician and former law enforcement officer serving as the U.S. representative from Florida's 5th congressional district since 2017.
+A member of the Republican Party, his district encompasses southeast Jacksonville and all of St. Johns County.

-Rutherford was an officer with the Jacksonville Sheriff's Office before serving as the Duval County sheriff from 2003 to 2015.
+Rutherford was an officer with the Jacksonville Sheriff's Office for four decades, before being elected Duval County sheriff in 2003; he remained in that post until 2015.
+In 2016, he ran for the House of Representatives in what was at the time Florida's 4th congressional district.
+He won the election and was reelected in 2018, 2020, and 2022.

 Early life and education

 John Rutherford was born in Omaha, Nebraska, in 1952.
 His father was in the U.S. Navy and was serving in Korea at the time of his son's birth.
 In the 1950s, Rutherford's family moved to Jacksonville, Florida.
 He graduated from Nathan Bedford Forest High School in 1970.
 He surfed in his free time.
 In 1972, he earned his Associate of Science in criminology from Florida State College at Jacksonville, formerly Florida Junior College, followed by his Bachelor of Science in criminology from Florida State University in 1974.